Tri-ceraptor/Oleksandr-IT1025/README.md

 PythonOOP.png contains code of the programm and the output.

 Picture: NetworkDesign.png
-Description: The network diagram consists of various components including the Internet, Firewall, Router, Wireless Access Point, Laptop, Switch, and PC.
+Description: The network diagram consists of various components including the Internet, Firewall, Router, Wireless Access Point, Printer, Switch, and 2 PCs.